tonysm/jekyll.tonysm.com/_posts/2020-12-19-cloud-native-buildpacks-docker-images-without-dockerfile.markdown

 ![/assets/content/cloud-native-buildpacks/Screenshot_from_2020-12-19_02-01-40.png](/assets/content/cloud-native-buildpacks/Screenshot_from_2020-12-19_02-01-40.png)

-Looks like we're done.
-But if you try to load either the login or the register routes, you will see a "Mix manifest does not exist" error.
+Looks like we're done, but if you try to load the login or the register routes, you will see a "Mix manifest does not exist" error.
 That's right.
 The builder didn't install and compile our dependencies for us.
 Let's do that.
-We have been relying on the "auto-detection" feature of Heroku's builder, but we can help it out.
-And we can even combine different buildpacks to create our image.
+We have been relying on the "auto-detection" feature of Heroku's builder, but we can help it.
+We can even combine different buildpacks to create our image.
 Let's instruct it to use the NodeJS buildpack and the PHP buildpack after that.

 Before we do that, we need to instruct the NodeJS buildpack to also compile our assets for us.
-The NodeJS buildpack will look for an run a `build` NPM script on your package.json file.
+The NodeJS buildpack will look for an run a `build` NPM script on your package.json file (if you have a non-related `build` script already, you can add a `heroku-build` script, which will be used instead).
 Add the following line to it:

 ```bash
 {